Ayan Kumar Bhunia

 conditional branch and a segmentation branch.
 The former gives a conditional latent

-representation of the given query logo which is combined with feature maps of the segmentation
+representation of the given query logo which is combined with feature maps of the

 branch at multiple scales in order to obtain the matching location of the query logo in a